 Morris Goodman Awards

-The study of an African language is important in preparation for national dissertation research grants and for field research.
-These awards, in honor of Linguistics Professor Emeritus Morris Goodman, provide up to $3,000 for students in their second year of study or beyond to study an African language taught outside of Northwestern University.
+These awards, in honor of Linguistics Professor Emeritus Morris Goodman, provide up to $3,000 for graduate students in their second year of study or beyond to study an African language outside of Northwestern University.

 Many students find a qualified African tutor in the Chicago area, but others have taken these grants to Africa for individual study; on one of the Fulbright-Hays Language Group Projects Abroad (GPAs); to the Summer Cooperative African Language Institute (SCALI); on one of the Title VI NRC campuses; or even to Europe (e.g. study of African Portuguese in an institution in Lisbon for fieldwork in Cape Verde).
 In the Chicago area, the grant normally supports 20 weeks of language study, three hours a week ($25/hour).